 There are a number of important facts that need to be considered when it comes to online gambling in Canada, Canadian law and how it relates to online gambling.
 It’s illegal to be found in a betting house or to run one according to the Criminal Code of Canada.
 However, as this is considered an outdated law, it’s impossible to apply this code to online casinos or online betting houses without further clarification.
 In 2012, the first fully legal online casino was launched in British Columbia with casino games and poker offered to residents of British Columbia.
 Based on this, we decided to look at a few areas with hopes of providing some clarification.

-Poker: There are numerous online sites offering poker within Canada.
-While none of the sites are hosted within Canada, other than those hosted on Indian servers, there has not been any laws been passed to prohibit Canadian player from gambling on such sites.
+There are numerous online sites offering poker within Canada.
+While none of the sites are hosted within Canada, other than those hosted on Indian servers, there have not been any laws been passed to prohibit Canadian player from gambling on such sites.